daraclare/pokemon/README.md

 - Get pokemon in consistent order
 - Add param to url for randomiser so back button will work
+- Add query to pagination so back button works on pokedex
 - Improve naming
 - Improve prop types
 - Add tests